 Once you have integrated Wonderment with your preferred review app, you can automatically trigger review requests after a certain number of days from the date of delivery.
 The delivery trigger will be furnished by Wonderment.

 For example, once you activate the integration with Okendo, Wonderment will mark packages as Delivered in Shopify, even if it's not a carrier commonly supported by Shopify.
 Okendo reads this Event to determine eligibility for reviews.
-You can set up flows as shown below.

 Alternatively, you can take it one step further and create a flow in Klaviyo where you trigger a review request from the reviews app based on Wonderment’s fulfillment event triggers, like “order delivered.”